Skip to main content

 Despite its small size, Delaware experiences a range of weather conditions that can pose risks to homeowners.

 • Weather-related claims: High winds and coastal storms can cause various types of damage to homes, including roof damage, siding damage and water intrusion.
-Homeowners insurance typically covers damage caused by windstorms, hail, lightning and other weather-related perils
+Homeowners insurance typically covers damage caused by windstorms, hail, lightning and other weather-related perils.

 It's important to note that flood damage caused by rising water from sources such as overflowing rivers, storm surges or heavy rainfall isn’t covered under standard homeowners insurance policies.
 Homeowners in flood-prone areas may need to purchase separate flood insurance to protect against this risk.